-- (12a) When inside information concerns a process which occurs in stages, each stage of the process as well as the overall process could constitute inside information.
+(12a) When inside information concerns a process which occurs in stages, each stage of the process as well as the overall process could constitute inside information.
 An intermediate step in a protracted process may in itself constitute a set of circumstances or an event which exists or where there is a realistic prospect that they will come into existence or occur, on the basis of an overall assessment of the factors existing at the relevant time.
 However, that notion should not be interpreted as meaning that the magnitude of the effect of that set of circumstances or that event on the prices of the financial instruments concerned must be taken into consideration.
-An intermediate step maybe inside information if it, by itself, meets the criteria set forth in this Regulation for inside information. - (13) Legal certainty for market participants should be enhanced through a closer definition of two of the elements essential to the definition of inside information, namely the precise nature of that information and the significance of its potential effect on the prices of the financial instruments, the related spot commodity contracts, or the auctioned products based on the emission allowances.
-For derivatives which are wholesale energy products, notably information required to be disclosed according to Regulation [Regulation (EU) No...of the European Parliament and the Council on Wholesale Energy Market Integrity and Transparency] should be considered as inside information.
+An intermediate step maybe inside information if it, by itself, meets the criteria set forth in this Regulation for inside information.

+(13)Legal certainty for market participants should be enhanced through a closer definition of two of the elements essential to the definition of inside information, namely the precise nature of that information and the significance of its potential effect on the prices of the financial instruments, the related spot commodity contracts, or the auctioned products based on the emission allowances.
+For derivatives which are wholesale energy products, notably information required to be disclosed according to Regulation (EU) No 1227/2011 of the European Parliament and of the Council should be considered as inside information.